compoundf/module-resolves/README.md

 # module resolves
 Checks to see if a node module (or custom module) exists -- WITHOUT requiring it.
-If it exists, do stuff, if not, return false.
+If it exists, it will return true, if not, return false.
+Similar modules will go ahead and require it if it exists, but this one does not.
+It's been helpful for me!
+Perhaps you can get some use out of it also :)

 ## Installation
 ```